zhenghuazx/KmeansMapReduce/README.md

 bin/hadoop fs -put /PATH/TO/DATA/smallwiki/dictionary.txt kmeans/dictionary.txt
 bin/hadoop fs -mkdir kmeans/cluster0 bin/hadoop fs -put /PATH/TO/DATA/smallwiki/cluster0.txt kmeans/cluster0/cluster0.txt

-7. Follow the instructions in the ``Pseudo-Distributed Mode'' section, and make sure you can repeat the ``grep example'' at the end
+7. Follow the instructions in the `Pseudo-Distributed Mode` section, and make sure you can repeat the `grep example` at the end